Azure/ARO-RP/docs/unit-testing-for-monitoring-metrics.md

 If you work on monitor metrics in local dev mode (RP_MODE=Development) you most likely want to see your data somewhere in Geneva INT (https://jarvis-west-int.cloudapp.net/) before you ship your code.

-There are two ways to set to acchieve this:
+There are two ways to set to achieve this:
 - Run the Geneva MDM container locally
 - Spawn a VM, start the Geneva container there and connect/tunnel to it.